How to Fix AirPods Error “Connection Failed”?

 AirPods Connection Failed

-As it turns out, there are different issues that you may come across while using your AirPods such as the AirPods microphone not working and more.
+As it turns out, there are different issues you may encounter while using your AirPods, such as the AirPods microphone not working and more.
 While these issues may be rare, there is still a chance of them occurring.
-As we have mentioned, usually the pairing between your AirPods and phone fails because the general instructions are not followed.
-In some rare cases, your network settings can also result in the problem mentioned in which case you will have to simply reset them.
-With that said, let us get started and show you the different methods that you can use to resolve the issue.
+As we have mentioned, typically the pairing between your AirPods and phone fails because the general instructions are not followed.
+In some rare cases, your network settings can also result in the problem, in which case you will simply have to reset them.
+With that said, let us get started and show you the different methods you can use to resolve the issue.

 Keep Case Lid Open

-In order to connect your AirPods with your phone, you need to make sure that the charging case lid is open and the AirPods are inside the case.
-As it turns out, some users have been experiencing the problem in question because they try to pair their AirPods incorrectly.
-Keeping the charging case lid open is one of the most important prerequisites of pairing your AirPods.
-As such, you should keep the lid open during the whole process as closing it while the connection hasn’t completed can give birth to the error message in question.
+To connect your AirPods with your phone, you need to ensure that the charging case lid is open and the AirPods are inside the case.
+As it turns out, some users have been experiencing the problem because they try to pair their AirPods incorrectly.
+Keeping the charging case lid open is one of the most important requirement for pairing your AirPods.
+Thus, you should keep the lid open during the whole process, as closing it before the connection is completed can cause the error message in question.

 AirPods Case